0x3f8/OrchestrateToMongo/README.md

 record['value']['id']
 ```

 For my dataset this was a UUID that was generated for each record and was the same as what Orchestrate was using for the unique ID.
 If you are using a unique ID in your key/value pairs you'll want to choose the field that matches.
 If you don't have your own unique value, you have two choices.
-You can used the values from Orchestrate which are at the record['key'] and record['ref'] references.
-I may need to go back through my data once I get closer to production to verify that I'm not working with old records due to ref times.
-I think Orchestrate keys aren't always unique and updates to records simply get a new ref and reftime.
-The simplest solution if this is the case is to only update the record if the reftime is newer for the same key.
-However, I'm pretty sure a standard list of the collection only includes newest items and you'd have to search for a specific key/ref to find older versions.
+You can used the values from Orchestrate which are at the record['key'] and record['ref'] references or you can simply insert the data and MongoDB will generate a unique value for you.

+One caveat is that the Orchestrate record['key'] values are not unique due to their use of [Data Version History](https://orchestrate.io/docs/data-version-history).
+My understanding is that with each record update the is a new object with the same key but a new *ref* and *reftime* key/value pairing.
+Since I'm filtering my records by the unique key/value I've assigned in the record I believe I'm only pulling the latest data, but that remains to be tested.

 # Configure the credentials